cdktf/cdktf-provider-github/docs/repository.java.md

 Enabling requires alerts to be enabled on the owner level.
 (Note for importing: GitHub enables the alerts on public repos but disables them on private repos by default).
 Note that vulnerability alerts have not been successfully tested on any GitHub Enterprise instance and may be unavailable in those settings.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.42.0/docs/resources/repository#vulnerability_alerts Repository#vulnerability_alerts}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.43.0/docs/resources/repository#vulnerability_alerts Repository#vulnerability_alerts}

+---

+##### `webCommitSignoffRequired`<sup>Optional</sup> <a name="webCommitSignoffRequired" id="@cdktf/provider-github.repository.Repository.Initializer.parameter.webCommitSignoffRequired"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Require contributors to sign off on web-based commits.
+Defaults to 'false'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.43.0/docs/resources/repository#web_commit_signoff_required Repository#web_commit_signoff_required}

 ---